Sevinda-Herath/Sevinda-Herath/README.md

     <td style="border: none; vertical-align: top; padding-right: 20px;">
       <h2>About Me</h2>
       <p>
         Passionate Cybersecurity and AI enthusiast.
-Fueled by curiosity and a commitment to creating impact, I am devoted to shaping a future that is both secure and intelligent.
+Fueled by curiosity and a commitment to creating impact.
+I’m always working to improve my skills, whether it's by studying new topics, working on projects, or exploring real-world applications.
       </p>
     </td>
     <td style="border: none; vertical-align: top;">